This page

 49. SSH Open, 2 gait, light shod - Sponsor: Libby Kurtz

-Champion: Sugar and Ice, Patti Pollack
+Champion: Sugar and Ice, Patti

 Reserve Champion: Apache's Painted Sun, Gail Gubser